ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The methods are defined in {{Section 5.8 of !VDAF}}.
 This process determines the initial per-report `state`, as well as the initial `outbound` message to send to the Helper.
-(These are coalesced into a single HTTP request to the Helper as described below.)
-If `state == Rejected()`, then the report is rejected and removed from the set of candidate reports.
+If `state` is of type `Rejected`, then the report is rejected and removed from the set of candidate reports, and no message is sent to the Helper.

-Next, for each candidate report the Leader constructs a `PrepareInit` message structured as follows:
+If `state` is of type `Continued`, then  the Leader constructs a `PrepareInit` message structured as follows:

 ~~~
 struct {